akanumur/Begineer-Level-Data-Science-Projects/README.md

 # Begineer-Level-Data-Science-Projects
-This Level has basic level regression and Classification Projects
+This Level has basic level regression, Classification and Visualization Projects

-It covers the following projects :

-Iris Data

-Loan Prediction Data

-Bigmart Sales Data

-Boston Housing Data

-Time Series Analysis Data

-Wine Quality Data

-Turkiye Student Evaluation Data

-Heights and Weights Data

-Google Food Trend

 # 1. Iris Data Set